lubib/Group_3_final_project/README.md

 - While working to optimize the model, we discovered that using total GDP in place of GDP per capita greatly increased the predictive ability of the Random Forest Regression model.
 - gdp_total was added to the model by multiplying population by gdp_per_capita; population and gdp_per_capita were dropped from the features during model training as this increased model performance.
 - The complement of the gender_inequality_index was used instead of the original gender_inequality_index values (the compliment values are incremental with higher gender equality); this increased model performance.
+- The predictive ability of the model, measured as R^2, increased from -0.115 to 0.492.
+(Note: a negative R^2 value means that our model predicted results worse than just predicting the average medal count for each country.)

+Second Model:
+- An issue that the initial model was running into was that many countries don't have medals, but the model would predict those countries winning several medals.
+- A different angle was taken to predict the medal count: predicting the range of medals that a country won.
+A Deep Learning model was used to predict categorical outcomes.
+- The medals were bucketed into 6 bins, and one-hot encoded into an array.
+- The model uses 3 layers of ReLu functions and a Softmax activation function on the output to predict which of the 6 medal bins the country's medal count falls into.
+- The evaluation metric for this model was accuracy; the model predicted 57.5% of medal ranges correctly.

 ### Presentation Draft
 - Selected topic - Precious Metal (aka Olympic Medals)